 “We are losing around 1 000 people in Kenya each year from snakebites,” said Royjan Taylor, director of the Bio-Ken snake farm and research centre on the country’s east coast.

-Africa alone sees about half a million snakebites that need treatment every year, according to the World Health Organisation (WHO).
+Africa alone sees about half a million snakebites that need treatment every year, according to the World Health Organization (WHO).

 “Governments and the international community therefore should really pick that up… What I would like to see over the next five to 10 years, maybe even 15 years, is for an antivenom to be produced for each area of the world that has a problem and that antivenom should be provided to those people free of charge,” Royjan said.